Bake Play Smile

 The top of a cob loaf cut off and hollowed, with the bread inside taken out in small pieces.

-1. Prepare the cob loaf: Slice the top off the cob loaf and set it aside as the lid (a serrated knife does the job well).
-Scoop out the centre, leaving a thick shell.
+1. Prepare the cob loaf: Slice the top off the cob loaf with a bread knife and set it aside as the lid (a serrated knife does the job well).
+Scoop out the centre and sides of the cob loaf, leaving a thick shell.
 Tear the removed bread into chunks and set aside.

 Bacon, cream cheese, sour cream, grated cheese, mayonnaise, chives and spring onions in a mixing bowl.